 Mr. Sean Shao has served as our Director since August 2015.
 Mr. Shao also serves as independent director and chairman of the audit committee for UTStarcom Holdings Corp. (a company listed on Nasdaq, Nasdaq: UTSI) since October 2012.
 He served as chief financial officer and a board member of Trina Solar Limited from 2006 to 2008 and from 2015 to 2017, respectively.
 Mr. Shao was also an independent director and chairman of the audit committee of Luckin Coffee Inc. from May 2019 through July 2020 and was re-appointed as an independent director of Luckin Coffee Inc. in September 2020.
 He was also the chairman of a special committee of the board which investigated accounting improprieties at Luckin Coffee Inc during 2020.
 In addition, Mr. Shao served as chief financial officer of ChinaEdu Corporation and Watchdata Technologies Ltd from 2006 to 2006.
 Prior to that, Mr. Shao worked at Deloitte Touche Tohmatsu CPA Ltd. for approximately a decade.
 Mr. Shao received his master's degree in healthcare administration from the University of California at Los Angeles in 1988 and his bachelor's degree in arts from East China Normal University in 1982.
 Mr. Shao is a member of the American Institute of Certified Public Accountants.
-See also "Risk Factors - Our directors and employees may face claims and lawsuits as a result of their position in other companies, which may also harm our reputation" for further information on certain pending litigation involving some of the U.S. listed companies of which Mr. Shao is an independent director.

 Mr. Erhfei Liu has served as our Director since May 2015.
-Mr. Liu also serves as independent director for QingLing Motors (Group) Co., Ltd. (a company listed on the Hong Kong Stock Exchange, stock code: 1122), Jiangxi Copper Corporation (a company listed on the Hong Kong Stock Exchange, stock code: 1521).
-Mr. Liu has served as CEO of Asia Investment Fund (AIF), a private equity investment fund, since 2018, and co-founder and director of Cindat Capital Management Limited (Cindat), a global restate investment platform, from 2013 to 2017.
+Mr. Liu also serves as independent director for QingLing Motors (Group) Co., Ltd. (a company listed on the Hong Kong Stock Exchange, stock code: 1122), Frontage Holdings Corporation (a company listed on the Hong Kong Stock Exchange, stock code: 1521) and CMB Wing Lung Bank (a subsidiary of China Merchants Bank Co., Ltd., a company listed on the Hong Kong Stock Exchange, stock code: 3968).
+From 2016 to 2022, he served as independent director for Jiangxi Copper Corporation (a company listed on the Hong Kong Stock Exchange, stock code: 358).
+Mr. Liu has served as CEO of Asia Investment Fund (AIF), a private equity investment fund, since 2018, and co-founder and director of Cindat Capital Management Limited (Cindat), a global restate investment Platform, from 2013 to 2017.
 Mr. Liu has remained in his position as a director at Cindat, but no longer participates in the day to day operations since 2018.
 From 1999 to 2012, Mr. Liu served as Chairman of Merrill Lynch China initially and Country Executive of Bank of America Merrill Lynch.
 In addition to his various investment banking responsibilities, he was also in charge of the firm's private equity business in Greater China from 2006 to 2010.
 Prior to joining Merrill Lynch, Mr. Liu worked as head of Asia or China for Goldman Sachs, Morgan Stanley, Smith Barney and Indosuez.
 Mr. Liu received an MBA from Harvard Business School and his bachelor's degrees from Brandeis University and Beijing Foreign Languages University.